 The sole decision to reinstate an individual to F-1 status is at the discretion of USCIS.
 Individuals out of status for 5 months or more are advised to consult with an attorney to assist with reinstatement.
 The individual will need to submit a written statement and a completed I-539 signed by the attorney requesting the reinstatement I-20 form from CPCC.

 Procedure to apply for Reinstatement

 Step 1 - Meet with the International Programs and Services office to assess your eligibility for reinstatement and discuss options.

 - The reason for having fallen out of status.
 Specify the violation including the relevant dates.Specify how the violation was out of your control.
 Include a detailed explanation of the events that led to your failure to maintain status; the date you realized you were no longer in F-1 status, when you contacted the International Office to resolve the issue, etc.

-Step 3 - Complete the paper I-539 form or the online I-539 form through the USCIS Electronic Information System (ELIS).
+Step 3 - Complete the paper I-539 form.
 Please note that you must pay the applicable fees to USCIS.
 When using the paper I-539 application, be sure to follow the instructions carefully and mail to the correct address.